 Well it is official, the season of summer is finally here in the Midwest, the time to turn off the TV, and head outdoors, to take advantage of all the hot summer time fun and activities.
-But according to the Freehold Patch News report on July 2, this is also the time when the rise in temperature poses a greater risk for heat exhaustion and heat stroke.
+This is also the time when the rise in temperature poses a greater risk for heat exhaustion and heat stroke.
 Playing or working outdoors during the hot and humid weather requires precautions that we may sometimes forget, as we tend to focus more on the activity, as opposed to the temperature.

 One of the most important things to remember is to hydrate, hydrate, hydrate.
 This means you need to drink fluids, preferably water, which you can flavor by adding lemon, lime, or any of your favorite fruit.
 Sipping water throughout the day can help in preventing dehydration.

 Another great tip to help avoid dehydration is to snack on naturally water-dense fruits and vegetables, such as watermelon, citrus fruits, cucumbers, celery, and tomatoes.

 Dr. Joseph Schmidt, vice chair of Emergency Medicine at Baystate Medical Center, said your best defense is prevention, and remembering to follow Schmidt’s five simple tips can help both children and adults stay safe in the high heat:

 Stay out of the heat – Avoid direct sunlight and strenuous activity outdoors, stay indoors when possible.
 No air conditioning?
 Why not consider visiting your local mall for some window shopping, or spending the afternoon in the movie theater.

 Dress for the weather – When deciding what clothing to wear in the heat, choose something lightweight, light-colored, and loose-fitting, and don’t forget your hat.